 Program Improvement Plan (PIP)

-The agency is working with the Children’s Bureau to develop a Program Improvement Plan (PIP).
-An initial proposal was submitted in May 2019 and negotiations have continued with the Children's Bureau to meet the required expectations to address the performance areas identified in the CFSR.
-As many states have taken several years to negotiate their plans, it is difficult to anticipate when the PIP will be finalized.
-Once finalized, the agency will have two years to implement the identified improvements.
+The agency worked with the Children’s Bureau to develop a Program Improvement Plan (PIP).
+An initial proposal was submitted in May 2019 and in June 2020, negotiations were finalized to meet the required expectations to address the performance areas identified in the CFSR.
+The PIP has been approved and the agency will have two years to implement the identified improvements.
 Failure to meet targets may result in a fine of approximately $4 million.